 One way is to read books on philosophy that offer other people’s ideas and theories on this topic.

 People tend to find philosophical books to be difficult to understand because philosophers typically write for other philosophers rather than ordinary people.
 This can discourage the everyday person from reading this genre because the precise language often reduces readability.
 However, the solid arguments in these books are made in the manner that they are in order for the authors’ ideas to not be misinterpreted.

 The truth is, reading philosophical books can grant you with a level of self-awareness that’s essential to have in order to live a healthy life.
 While it can be scary to engage in introspection, it's important to do if you want to live authentically.
 You can use philosophy to help you gain a better understanding of your mind and take better control of your future.
-Reading other people's ideas can help you start to analyze your own existence outside of external influences.
+Reading other people's ideas can help you become open to philosophical questions and start to analyze your own existence outside of external influences.

 Many argue that all Western philosophy stems from Plato.
 If you’re new to reading philosophy, you can gain a basic appreciation by reading the works of Socrates’ most famous student, Plato.
 This book presents readers with five dialogues that are great examples of Plato’s philosophical wisdom.